Jetty0922/studyless-legal/PRIVACY_POLICY.md

 4. **Export Your Data** - Download your flashcards and study content
 5. **Opt-Out** - Disable analytics or push notifications

-To exercise these rights, contact us at [YOUR_EMAIL]
+To exercise these rights, contact us at jettkimray0990922@gmail.com

 ## Children's Privacy